goadesign/model/README.md

             EnterpriseBoundaryVisible()
         })

-        SystemContext(SoftwareSystemIdentifier, "[key]", "[description]", func() {
+        SystemContextView(SoftwareSystem, "[key]", "[description]", func() {
-            // ... same usage as SystemLandscape.
+            // ... same usage as SystemLandscapeView.
         })

-        Container(SoftwareSystemIdentifier, "[key]", "[description]", func() {
+        ContainerView(SoftwareSystem, "[key]", "[description]", func() {
-            // ... same usage as SystemLandscape without EnterpriseBoundaryVisible.
+            // ... same usage as SystemLandscapeView without EnterpriseBoundaryVisible.

+            // All all containers to view.
+            AddContainers()

             // Make software system boundaries visible for "external" containers
             // (those outside the software system in scope).
             SystemBoundariesVisible()
         })

-        Component(ContainerIdentifier, "[key]", "[description]", func() {
+        ComponentView(Container, "[key]", "[description]", func() {
-            // ... same usage as SystemLandscape without EnterpriseBoundaryVisible.
+            // ... same usage as SystemLandscapeView without EnterpriseBoundaryVisible.

             // Make container boundaries visible for "external" components
             // (those outside the container in scope).
             ContainerBoundariesVisible()
         })

-        // Filtered defines a Filtered view on top of the specified view.
-The
+        // FilteredView defines a Filtered view on top of the specified view.
-        // base key specifies the key of the System Landscape, System Context,
+        // The given view must be a System Landscape, System Context, Container,
-        // Container, or Component view on which this filtered view should be
+        // or Component view on which this filtered view should be based.
-        // based.
-        Filtered("<base key>", func() {
+        FilteredView(View, func() {
             // Set of tags to include or exclude (if Exclude() is used)
             // elements/relationships when rendering this filtered view.
             FilterTag("<tag>", "[tag]") // as many as needed